michaelschiltz/materialmarkets/course_outline_with_references.md

 ### 2. Where it all began: Sumerian clay tablets and early finance

-* in: Goetzmann, William N., and K. Geert Rouwenhorst, eds.
+* Pp. 17-30 in: Goetzmann, William N., and K. Geert Rouwenhorst, eds.
 2005. *The Origins of Value: The Financial Innovations That Created Modern Capital Markets*.
 Oxford ; New York: Oxford University Press.
+* Pp. 15-30 in: Goetzmann, William N. 2017. *Money Changes Everything: How Finance Made Civilization Possible*.
+Revised edition.
+Princeton, New Jersey Oxford: Princeton Univ Pr.
 * Nissen, Hans J., Peter Damerow, and Robert K. Englund.
 1994. *Archaic Bookkeeping: Early Writing and Techniques of Economic Administration in the Ancient Near East*.
 2nd版.
 Chicago, Ill.: Univ of Chicago Pr.

 ### 3. Alternative historical paths: shadows of China's financial world

-* in: Goetzmann, William N., and K. Geert Rouwenhorst, eds.
-2005. *The Origins of Value: The Financial Innovations That Created Modern Capital Markets*.
-Oxford ; New York: Oxford University Press.
+* (Goetzmann & Rouwenhorst, 2005: 65-104)
+* (Goetzmann, 2017: 137-166)

 ### 4. Early Japanese finance: the *saifu* 割符 of the 14th and 15th centuries